 In November 2008, Grace B. Pazdan became the first Vermont Poverty Law Fellow.
 The focus of her two-year fellowship was on the foreclosure crisis in Vermont.
-She provided a wide range of legal services, from full representation in court to counsel and advice over the phone to low and moderate-income Vermonters facing foreclosure.
-She also brought predatory lending claims on behalf of Vermont homeowners harmed by unscrupulous lenders and mortgage servicers.
+During her tenure, Grace provided a wide range of legal services to low and moderate-income Vermonters facing foreclosure, ranging from from full representation in court to counsel over the phone.
+Grace also brought predatory lending claims on behalf of Vermont homeowners harmed by unscrupulous lenders and mortgage servicers.

-In addition to representing individual homeowners, Grace was also engaged in a variety of outreach and advocacy projects aimed at stemming the tide of foreclosures in the state and strengthening consumer protections for Vermont homeowners.
-For example, in collaboration with the Vermont Attorney General’s Office, she advocated for legislation that would mandate mediation in all foreclosure cases in order to prevent the loss of homes.
+In addition to representing individual homeowners, Grace engaged in a variety of outreach and advocacy projects aimed at stemming the tide of foreclosures in the state and strengthening consumer protections for Vermont homeowners.
+For example, in collaboration with the Vermont Attorney General’s Office, she advocated for legislation that would mandate mediation in all foreclosure cases.

-She is now a Staff Attorney with Vermont Legal Aid’s Burlington Office, specializing in foreclosure defense, consumer law and predatory lending litigation.
+In March 2010, Grace was interviewed by Vermont Public Radio about the rising rate of foreclosures in Vermont.
+Today, she works as a Staff Attorney with Vermont Legal Aid’s Burlington Office, specializing in foreclosure defense, consumer law, and predatory lending litigation.